Updated March 6, 2023

 This is the basic SVN Interview Question asked in an interview.
-Yes, it can have done with help of some special methods.
-It is advantage provided to users to insert their changes in minimum turnaround time.
-Simply create a new patch with help of command “filename”. diff file” and the user is free to make use of the command “Apply Patch” for this.
+Yes, it can have done with the help of some special methods.
+It is an advantage provided to users to insert their changes in minimum turnaround time.
+Simply create a new patch with the help of the command “filename”. diff file,” and the user is free to make use of the command “Apply Patch” for this.

-Trunk: it is a mainstream of development present in SVN repository created at the start and exists till the end of a project.
+- Trunk: it is a mainstream of development present in the SVN repository created at the start and exists till the end of a project.

-Branch: it is copy derived from a trunk.
-It flows in direction of certain changes without disturbing other users.
-Multiple branches can be created each having its own path of code changes for different functionalities.
+- Branch: it is a copy derived from a trunk.
+It flows in the direction of certain changes without disturbing other users.
+Multiple branches can be created, each having its own path of code changes for different functionalities.

 Part 2 – SVN Interview Questions (Advanced)